Bulat-Ziganshin/FA/0.20/README.md

 Program can be called as `fa @commandfile` where commandfile is a file containing an entire command line.
 Note that command line in commandfile is split into separate arguments just by whitespace, there is no way yet to use quoting to provide arguments containing whitespace characters.

-Default settings is `-lc75% -ld1600m` so archives made with default settings may have problems with extraction on 32-bit systems.

 Option `-ds` now can reverse sort order by using '-' suffix after the sorting symbol, f.e. `--sort=ge-p-s` sorts by group, then extension and path in descending order, and finally by size.

 Option `--prefetch` now supports `10%` syntax that limits prefetching to 10% of the RAM size.

 Options -n/-x now support listfiles: `-x@excluded.lst`.

 On the start, FA'Next reads contents of all `fa-*.ini` files in the executable directory and executes them in the same way as `fa.ini`.
 At the same time, all the `fa-*.lua` files are executed as Lua scripts, so you can you use either Lua files or Lua sections in ini files to define additional commands, options, event handlers and so on. `-cfg-` option disables processing of these files (as well as processing of `fa.ini` file and `FA_CFG` environment variable).
+Note that on Windows, this feature will work only if the executable directory doesn't have Unicode chars in the pathname.

 All options now are parsed by the Lua code and most options are consumed by the Lua code.
 You can add new options and commands and modify existing ones by dropping Lua scripts into the executable directory.
 The entire cmdline/inifile parsing is implemented in Lua (main procedure is ParseCommandLine() in file Cmdline.lua), so you can modify it too.